alexsantosquispe/tic-tac-toe/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Attribution

+If you use this project in your work, please include proper attribution:

+- **For code usage**: Include a link to this repository: `https://github.com/alexsantosquispe/tic-tac-toe`
+- **For inspiration**: Credit Alex Santos as the original author
+- **For forks/derivatives**: Maintain the original copyright notice and add your own

+This helps support the project and gives proper credit to the original work! 🙏

 ## Acknowledgments

 - Built with ❤️ using modern React patterns